An Easy Guide to Prague Architecture – An Education in Style

 In this series of posts I’m going to try and introduce you to the different types of Prague architecture that you’ll be seeing as you walk around.
 Where there are interesting individual buildings then as well as the architecture and design I’ll also point out some of the history.
-On any of my walking tours I’ll explain exactly what to look for.
+On any of my walking tours I’ll explain exactly what to look for and specific buildings and a selection of architects are covered on the Prague Architecture Tour.

 Why is Prague Architecture So Beautiful?

 For this we have to divide it into two distinct parts.
 Loosely described, you have the pre-1950 part and you have the post-1950 part.
 The buildings most described as beautiful fall into the pre-1950 (with a couple of exceptions).
 Post-1950 Prague architecture has a certain style but is rarely called beautiful.
 Prague was largely unaffected by bombing in the second world war and the Communist era resulted in a lot of ugly stuff being added but nothing actually destroyed.
 So let’s have a look at some of the terms and styles that I’ll be mentioning.
 The picture above is a good example of what to expect.
 On the far left the Gothic Old Town Hall.
 Immediately next to it (red colour) is a Neo-Gothic extension.
-The Church of ST Nicholas (centre) is Baroque and the buildings on the far right are Secession and Art Nouveau.
+The Church of ST Nicholas (centre) is Baroque.
+Out of picture around to the right are Secession and Art Nouveau and opposite is the Kinsky Palace which is Late Baroque (Rokoko).

 Prague Architecture Eras